openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         }
       }

-The use of *[Symbol.iterator]* name considered deprecated, it can be removed in the future versions of the language.
+The use of the name [*Symbol.iterator*] is considered deprecated.
+It can be removed in the future versions of the language.

 .. _Statements Experimental: